HouriaNouhKhanjar/easy-rental/project-planing/user-stories.md

     - The list is responsive and looks good on all main device sizes.

 - **Tasks:**
-    - Add links on the navbar to to go to the tools list section.
+    - Add link on the navbar to to go to the tools list section.
     - Style the event list using Bootstrap.
     - Add some sample tool including tool title, image, category, availablity, price, location.

-### User Story 2 (must-have)
+### User Story 3 (must-have)
 - **Feature Title:** Booking proccess
 - **User Story:** As a customer, I want to rent a tool with a smooth booking process so that I can easily confirm my rental.
 - **Acceptance Criteria:**
     - A prominent "Rent Now" button is visible, allowing customers to proceed with booking.
-    - Show booking form, allowing customer to enter personal information, select rental dates, and click book now.
+    - Show booking form, allowing customer to enter personal information, rental dates and period.

 - **Tasks:**
     - Design and add "Rent Now" button that directs users to the rental booking process.
-    - Add rental requirements section that clearly states conditions like minimum duration and requirements.
     - Design and develop tool booking form.
     - Develop the expected response from the tool booking process.
     - Ensure Responsive Formatting so details display cleanly across devices.

-### User Story 3 (must-have)
+### User Story 4 (must-have)
 - **Feature Title:** Contact Support
 - **User Story:** As a interested customer, I want to contact the support so I can ask question when a technical problem occurs .
 - **Acceptance Criteria:**